-The administrative burden for the government involves PIFSC monitoring catches by the Hawaii-based longline fishery, forecasting when the U.S. limit may be reached, collecting and correcting catch data, and attributing catch to either the U.S. bigeye tuna catch limit in the WCPO or EPO, territory attributed catch, or American Samoa catch by dual permitted vessels.
-PIFSC estimates the current administrative burden of this component of the Hawaii longline monitoring program as about half of a full-time employee salary per year and \$75,000 in administrative costs (WPFMC 2014).
+NMFS PIFSC forecasts when applicable catch or allocation limits may be reached by collecting and correcting catch data, and attributing catch to either the U.S. bigeye tuna catch limit in the WCPO or EPO, territory attributed catch, or American Samoa catch by dual permitted vessels.
+PIFSC estimates the in-season monitoring to cost about half of a full-time employee salary per year and \$75,000 in administrative costs (WPFMC 2014).
+PIFSC has performed in-season catch monitoring throughout the year since 2011.